Light-Cone Structure of Propagation of Entanglement: Introduction

 We formulate our main result.
-It uses the notions of local entanglement, local separability and (local) $\kappa$-separability, with $0<\kappa \ll 1$, introduced in the next subsection.
+It uses the notions of local entanglement, local separability (mod $\kappa\in (0, 1)$), introduced in the next subsection.
 The latter notion describes states at the trace norm distance $\kappa$ from separable ones.
+Let $d_{XY}$ denote the distance between subsets $X$ and $Y$ of $\Lam$.
+We show